MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/FinanceAdvanced/about-calculating-standard-cost.md

 ## Setting Up Standard Costs
  Because the standard cost of a produced or assembled item can consist of multiple cost elements, including material, capacity \(labor\) and direct and overhead subcontractor costs, standard costs must be established for each of these elements.

- The accounting task for an item\-processing company using standard costing is to:
+ The accounting task for an item-processing company using standard costing is to:

 -   Estimate a standard cost of the finished item and set it up on the item card.